bizarrefish/TestVisor/README.md

 TestVisor
 =========

-Software to manage automated testing in a virtualized environment.
+This is a mad attempt to formalize automated testing in virtual machines via a web interface.
+It's demoable at the moment, and maybe even useful to someone, but there is a distinct lack of functionality and polish.

 Testing
 -------